Yucao42/NPnL/README.md

 ## Description

- An initial guess is given from a pose not far away since optimization method needs intialization.
+ An initial guess is given from a pose not quite far away since optimization method needs intialization.

- Run the code and adjust the parameters of the synthetic lines and poses to see the results.
+ Run the code (TEST.m) and adjust the parameters of the synthetic lines and poses to get the results.